In Vitro to In Vivo Translation in Fibrosis Research

-Why do anti-fibrotic drugs that work perfectly in cell culture fail in animal models?
-We explore the translational gap (PK/PD, microenvironment, immunology) and how advanced models like PCLS bridge the divide.
+Why anti-fibrotic drugs succeed in cell culture but fail in animals: the translational gap in PK/PD, microenvironment, immunology, and how PCLS bridges it.

 1. The "Valley of Death" in Fibrosis Research